mojolicious/mojo.js/docs/Introduction.md

 ### Layouts

 Layouts are special views that wrap around the result of another view, which is made available as `ctx.content.main` in the layout.
-Here we use the inline variant again for out single file app, but layouts are usually kept as separate files in a `views/layouts` directory.
+Here we use the inline variant again for our single file app, but layouts are usually kept as separate files in a `views/layouts` directory.

 ```js